 The ridges help to frame the Western Parkland City setting and can reduce the visual dominance of urban areas across a vast expanse of land with subtle elevational shifts.
-Existing trees will be retained, and tree planting will focus on riparian areas and ridgelines.
+Existing trees will be retained, and tree planting will also focus on riparian areas and ridgelines.
 Local parks and sporting grounds will be distributed along ridgelines and incorporate existing vegetation.
 Ridgetop parks will catch the breeze on hot days while also offering views to the Blue Mountains and facilities for stormwater management.
-Siting taller buildings in the valleys around the large park system and situating lower buildings towards the ridgelines will integrate landscape and built form to retain views and the green setting.
+Careful consideration will integrate landscape and built form to retain views and the green setting.